ishwargalane/approver/NOTIFICATION_GUIDE.md

 2. When the app is in the **background**:
    - Notification shows in the system tray with Approve/Reject buttons
-   - Tapping a button updates Firestore directly without opening the app
+   - Tapping a button should update Firestore directly without opening the app
-   - The notification is automatically dismissed after action is taken
+   - The notification should be automatically dismissed after action is taken

 3. When the app is **closed**:
    - Behavior is the same as when in background
-   - Actions work without needing to start the app
+   - Actions should work without needing to start the app

 ### Requirements for Action Buttons to Appear